telehealth physical therapy article with jobs

 What does a successful telehealth physical therapist look like?

-• Enjoys patient education – You don’t have those magic hands as your secret weapon to get patients better, so you’ll be relying on your communication and education skills.
+- Enjoys patient education.
+You don’t have those magic hands as your secret weapon to get patients better, so you’ll be relying on your communication and education skills.

-• Does not rely on manual therapy alone – For this reason, having sound evaluation and assessment skills, as well as strong patient-education skills, will help you succeed at telehealth.
+- Does not rely on manual therapy alone.
+For this reason, having sound evaluation and assessment skills, as well as strong patient-education skills, will help you succeed at telehealth.

-• Is articulate – When you deliver care remotely, it’s essential to be clear with communications.
+- Is articulate.
+When you deliver care remotely, it’s essential to be clear with communications.

-• Is licensed in the state(s) in which they plan to provide therapy – PTs and PTAs can treat as they normally do per a state practice act (with PTAs treating with oversight by a PT).
+- Is licensed in the state(s) in which they plan to provide therapy.
+PTs and PTAs can treat as they normally do per a state practice act (with PTAs treating with oversight by a PT).
 The same goes for OTs and COTAs and SLPs.
 But if you’re planning to treat a patient in Missouri, you need to have a clinical license (PT, PTA, OT, COTA, SLP, etc.) to practice in Missouri.

 What is a typical telehealth physical therapy salary?

 Most teletherapists do not get a salary, but are paid an hourly wage.
 That’s because most remote care is delivered on a PRN basis.
-However, now that many clinics are incorporating telehealth into their existing practice models, this could change soon.
+However, now that many clinics are incorporating telehealth into their existing practice models, this could change.
 If that’s the case, you can likely expect pay to align with what a staff therapist would make.
-However, keep in mind that if your patient load is primarily Medicare-based, you will likely be swapping out e-visits for in-person visits, at least until Medicare reimburses actual telehealth visits.
-So, you might make less than a staff therapist.
+Experienced PRN telehealth physical therapists typically can earn about $50-75/hour.

 Career paths for the telehealth PT professional

-Because telehealth PT is such a new career niche, only time will tell us what common career paths will be.
+Because telehealth PT is a new career niche, only time will tell us what common career paths will be.

 Here are just a few that we’re seeing: